Jaejin-Han/tetris-linux/README.md

 sudo apt-get install libsdl2-gfx-dev
 ```

-Next, clone source code and compile with
+Next, clone the repository.
+Change directory to teris-linux and compile with
 ```
 make
 ```